Minimum of $249 as document/set up fee Monthly payment is $119.

-This property is just minutes to the entrance of Petrified National Forest and under an hour to the Painted Desert!
+This property is only 20 miles to the Petrified National Forest and under an hour to the Painted Desert!
 You can take a day trip right from your property, or rent out your cabin on AirBnB or VRBO to local tourists.
 When you need to stock up Holbrook is under 30 minutes away!

 Apache County Arizona is a fantastic place to get away from it all and enjoy the life of an outdoorsman!
 Home to Canyon de Chelly National Monument and Four Corners Monuments, Sunrise Park Ski Resort, Mt Baldy, Crystal Forest and Spider Rock, you will never have a shortage of things to do.
 Family and Friends will BEG to come out for the weekend and have some fun!
 You can camp, bring your ATVs and motorbikes, hike, explore, and start enjoying your weekends again!

 Here is what our Photographer had to say:

 The west side was fairly flat and grassy, with some shrubs and trees.
 The middle of the property was raised up a bit and was more of a rocky, built-up area.
 The ground was almost totally rock, and at points would either be solid rock or loose fragmented rock that had chipped off of the slab.
 Further east was more grassland.
 The property sloped slightly upwards in elevation consistently going from west to east.